ismir2022/ismir2022.github.io/calls/cfs.md

 on the sponsorship opportunities available, have any further questions or need additional information about ISMIR 2022.

-Joe Cheri Ross, Balaji Thoshkahna, Pratibha Moogi
+Joe Cheri Ross, Pratibha Moogi, Rishikesh Daoo
 <br>
 Sponsorship Chairs, ISMIR 2022